Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Thin accretion disk model and the optical appearance of black hole

 On the other hand, changes in the parameter space and observation angles will affect the brightness of the image.
-The result show that the central brightness depression is a characteristic phenomenon observed in all cases where the accretion disk is not excessively thick.
+The results show that the central brightness depression is a characteristic phenomenon observed in all cases where the accretion disk is not excessively thick.
 When the angle of observation is $\theta_o = 0^{\circ}$, the brightness of the image exhibits symmetry in both horizontal and vertical directions.
 However, as the angle of observation increases, the asymmetry of image brightness in the horizontal direction gradually intensifies.
 In particular, when the angle of observation is $\theta_o = 83^{\circ}$, there is a noticeable disparity in radiation flux intensity between the left and right sides of the image.
-This phenomenon arises from the Doppler effects occurring on the left side of the screen, which are attributed to the prograde accretion disk's forward rotation.
+A distinctly luminous, crescent-shaped region is visible on the left side of the image, resulting from Doppler effects.
+In the case of $a < M$, increasing both parameters $\xi$ and $a$ leads to an enhancement in the overall observed image intensity.
+When $a > M$, an increase in parameter $\xi$ results in higher observed intensity, whereas an increase in parameter $a$ leads to a reduction in the observed intensity.
+To more effectively demonstrate the impact of parameter variations on observation intensity, the intensity distribution along the $x$-axis is presented on the screen, see Figure \ref{figIB1}.
+The results indicate that, in cases where $a > M$ and $a < M$, an increase in the deformation parameter enhances the observed image intensity.
+Conversely, an increase in the rotation parameter reduces the corresponding observed intensity.